BrantXx/Analytics/README.md

 Extract google-api-services-analyticsreporting-v4-rev11-1.22.0.jar and /libs/ where Combined.java is.

 In a terminal run :

 ``` javac -cp "*:./libs/*" Combined.java ```

 ``` java -classpath ".:*:./libs/*" Combined ```

 ## To do
 - Store Query Results into a Database
+- Store Access Token into a database(Java Only)
 - Clean up code